Coverings for Kids

 While the name of the campaign is Coverings for Kids, teachers and staff also need masks.
 We are asking that people donate masks in child and adult sizes so all will have masks that fit properly and provide the right protection.
 Adult-size masks also are appropriate for many students in middle and high schools.

 Public elementary, middle and high schools in Campbell County will receive all donations.
+Donations will be accepted through the end of 2020.

 If you would like to learn how to make homemade masks, you can find some great tutorials on the Governor’s Coverings for Kids web page.